ahgroup/handelgroupwebsite/myresources/Notes_for_website.md

 * Add a pdf to each publication folder with the same name as the folder for that publication
 * adjust each index.md to set custom publication type
 * My custom publication types are in data/publication_types.toml and their names are in publications.md in content/home describes the different types
+This also needs to be adjusted in /i8n/en.yaml
 To adjust labels/categories for publications, edit a layout file, then adjust numbers in publications: https://github.com/gcushen/hugo-academic/issues/906